Syedjunaid30/Online_Voting_System/README.md

 └── .gitignore
 ```
 ---
-## 📷 Screenshots: It's in the folder of Screenshots.
+## 📷 Screenrecording: It's in the folder of Demo Screenrecording.

 ---
 📃 License